edgeguide/expect/README.md

 ).errors(); // { bar: { buzz: { bizz: 'Expected parameter bar.buzz.bizz to be of type number but it was "hello"' } } }
 ```

-Unlike top-level validation, when evaluating deeper in an object the error-key will be a path to the parameter which failed (as a string).
-If the `keys`-option is combined with `strictKeyCheck`, object validation will fail if the actual object contains any keys which are not explicitly checked for.
+Using the `strictKeyCheck` option, the validation will fail if the input object has a property that is not specified in the `keys` option.

 ```javascript
 const expect = require('@edgeguideab/expect');